Home > Option Strategy Finder > Bearish Trading Strategies

 Breakeven Point(s)

-The underlier price at which break-even is achieved for the naked call (itm) can be calculated using the following formula.
+The underlier price at which break-even is achieved for the naked call (itm) position can be calculated using the following formula.

 • Breakeven Point = Strike Price of Short Call + Premium Received